-I’m talking, of course, about the Seven Passes Road along the back roads from George to Knysna.
-Obviously, the name is a hint: there are seven passes along this road, from the Kaaimans River to Hoekwil and Homtini, via Karatara and Rheenendal, ending at Phantom Pass, which runs along a river and spits you back out onto the N2 on the western outskirts of Knysna.
+I’m talking, of course, about that king of mountain passes in South Africa, the Seven Passes Road along the back roads between George and Knysna.
+Obviously, the name is a hint: there are seven passes along this road, from the Kaaimansgat Pass to the Touw River Pass, Hoogekraal to Homtini, via Karatara and Rheenendal, ending at Phantom Pass, which runs along a river and spits you back out onto the N2 on the western outskirts of Knysna.
 (By the way, you don’t need to worry about being stalked by ghosts on Phantom Pass, it’s actually named after something far more earthly – the white phantom moth.)

-On the eastern boundary of George, turn left onto the road that goes to the Saasveld Forest Station.
-Although the Seven Passes road starts and ends in tar, there’s lots of gravel in between so if there have been heavy rains, check locally whether parts of the road have been closed due to wash-aways.
-Then prepare to immerse yourself in a shady green world of forests and vistas peppered with romantic old bridges that are begging to be photographed; a world you’ve read about in Dalene Matthee’s novels; a world of behind-the-times rural settlements and fat, happy cows.
+Then prepare to immerse yourself in a shady green world of indigenous forests and vistas peppered with romantic old bridges that beg to be photographed; a world you’ve read about in Dalene Matthee’s novels; a world of behind-the-times rural settlements and fat, happy cows.

 Whatever you do, don’t rush.
 Take the time to explore.
 Take the detour to the Map Of Africa viewpoint at Wilderness Heights for a spectacular view over river and forest in one direction and sea in the other.
-Stop at the Woodville Big Tree (about 800 years old) for a short forest walk or picnic, or at one of the small country shops along the way to buy a cold drink and talk to the locals.
+Stop at the Woodville Big Tree (800-year-old Outeniqua yellowwood, 33m high and 12m in circumference) for a short forest walk or picnic, or at one of the small country shops along the way to buy a cold drink and talk to the locals.

 Copyright © Roxanne Reid - No words or photographs on this site may be used without permission from roxannereid.co.za